jjgecon/EconJM_auto_doc_gen/output_docs/penn_state_1/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 My research aligns closely with Penn State's commitment to discovery and excellence, particularly within the Economics Department's focus on development economics and labor markets.
-By utilizing innovative AI methods to analyze cultural values embedded in media, my work contributes to understanding economic behaviors in diverse populations, complementing the department's multi-perspective approach.
-The emphasis on equity, respect, and community resonates with my dedication to studying gender empowerment and labor participation, promoting inclusive economic outcomes.
-I look forward to collaborating with colleagues, such as Professor Verriest, to enrich both research and pedagogical activities, fostering accountable scholarship that advances knowledge and societal betterment at Penn State.
+The emphasis on equity, respect, and community resonates with my dedication to studying gender empowerment, promoting inclusive economic outcomes.
+I look forward to collaborating with colleagues, such as Professor Verriest, to enrich both research and teaching at Penn State.